TomHarrop/ird-5acc-paper/ms/si_list.md

 Differential expression test results for the stage × accession interaction in Asian and African accessions.

 **Table S10 PanicletraitsPhenotypingAP2**.
-Detailed quantification of panicle traits from crl5 and smos1 mutants.
+Quantification of panicle traits from crl5 and smos1 mutants.